Datalog and Constraint Satisfaction with Infinite Templates: Datalog for -categorical structures

-\paragraph{Examples.} An example of an $\omega$-categorical directed graph is the set of rational numbers with the dense linear order $(\mathbb{Q}, <)$~\cite{Hodges}.
-The (tractable) constraint satisfaction problem for this structure is digraph acyclicity.
+\paragraph{Examples.} An example of an $\omega$-categorical directed graph is the set of rational numbers with the dense linear order $(\mathbb{Q}, <)$~\cite{HodgesLong}.
+The CSP for this structure is digraph acyclicity.

 Another important example it the \emph{universal triangle free graph $\ntriangleleft$}.
 This structure is the up to isomorphism unique countable $K_3$-free graph with the following \emph{extension property}: whenever $S$ is a subset and $T$ is a disjoint independent subset of the vertices in $\ntriangleleft$, then $\ntriangleleft$ contains a vertex $v \notin S \cup T$ that is linked to no vertex in $S$ and to all vertices in $T$.
-Since the extension property can be formulated by an (infinite) set of first-order sentences, it follows that $\ntriangleleft$ is $\omega$-categorical~\cite{Hodges}.
+Since the extension property can be formulated by an (infinite) set of first-order sentences, it follows that $\ntriangleleft$ is $\omega$-categorical~\cite{HodgesLong}.
 The structure $\ntriangleleft$ is called the \emph{universal} triangle free graph, because every other countable triangle free graph embeds into $\ntriangleleft$.
-Hence, CSP$(\ntriangleleft)$ is clearly tractable.
-However, this simple problem can not be formulated as a constraint satisfaction problem with a finite template~\cite{FederVardi,StewardMadelaine}.
+The problem $\Csp(\ntriangleleft)$ is the problem to decide whether a given graph does not contain triangles.
+This problem is clearly polynomial-time tractable; however, it can not be formulated as a constraint satisfaction problem with a finite template~\cite{FederVardi,MadelaineStewart}.

-For $\omega$-categorical templates we can apply the so-called \emph{algebraic approach to constraint satisfaction}~\cite{JeavonsClosure,JBK,CSPSurvey}.
-This approach was originally developed for constraint satisfaction with finite templates, but several fundamental theorems also hold for $\omega$-categorical templates~\cite{BodirskyNesetrilJLC,Cores}.

 The following lemma states an important property of $\omega$-categorical structures needed several times later.
 The proof contains a typical proof technique for $\omega$-categorical structures.

 \begin{lemma} Let $\Gamma$ be a finite or infinite $\omega$-categorical structure with relational signature $\tau$, and let $\Delta$ be a countable relational structure with the same signature $\tau$.
 If there is no homomorphism from $\Delta$ to $\Gamma$, then there is a finite substructure of $\Delta$ that does not homomorphically map to $\Gamma$. \end{lemma}